wp-plugins/smart-varnish/readme.txt

     return( pass );
   }
 `
-**Warning:** If you don't have the expertise to edit the varnish configurations its better to hire some help.
+**Warning:** If you don't have the expertise to edit the varnish configurations its better to hire some help as you could damage your server irreparably.

 == Frequently Asked Questions ==